ForgeRock/forgeops-init/6.5/oauth2/development/README.md

 - Helm https://github.com/helm/helm#install
 - Skaffold https://github.com/GoogleContainerTools/skaffold#installation

 Clone the [forgeops](https://github.com/ForgeRock/forgeops/) git repository at the same level as this forgeops-init folder.
 So it should be available at ../../../../forgeops (relative to this folder).
-This is necessary for the "helm" symbolic link to map to the helm charts published in forgeops.
+This is necessary for the "helm" symbolic link to map to the helm charts published in forgeops. *Important* You must have the 6.5.1 tag of ForgeOps checked out to work with this project.

 ## Using Minikube